Wikimetal/InjectusJS/README.md

   *In order to resolve we'll just need to call Resolve method with the desired "interface"*
   **var myClass=Injectus.Resolve(IInterface);**

 - We can also define our max dependencies limit.
-By default is set to 5 dependencies.
-But of course, you can increase the limit by calling:
+By default is set to 5 dependencies but you can increase it by calling:

   **Injectus.SetMaxDependenciesNumber(newMaxLimit)**
   *It will only update the limit if is higher than current in order to preserver compatibility with previously registered components*